Hannibal Directive: Ayta ash-Shaab (2006)

 On 12 July 2006, two Israeli soldiers, Ehud Goldwasser and Eldad Regev, were captured by Hezbollah in an ambush, in which three other soldiers were killed.
-The Hannibal directive was invoked and a force consisting of tanks and armored personnel carriers was sent across the border to capture a Hezbollah post and block the exit routes out of the town of Ayta ash-Sha’b.
+The Hannibal directive was invoked and a force consisting of tanks and armored personnel carriers was sent across the border to capture a Hezbollah post and block the exit routes out of the town of Ayta ash-Shaab.
 A Merkava II main battle tank ran over a powerful explosive charge and was totally destroyed and its four crew killed.
 The rescue mission was therefore aborted.
 An eighth IDF soldier was killed trying to retrieve the bodies of the tank crew.
 The Hannibal directive triggered instant aerial surveillance and airstrikes inside Lebanon to limit Hezbollah's ability to move the soldiers it had seized.
 "If we had found them, we would have hit them, even if it meant killing the soldiers," a senior Israeli official said.
 The bodies of the two soldiers were returned in an exchange with Hezbollah in July 2008.